Lucsantosg/CloudLogAnalysis/security/grant_permissions.md

 # Granting permissions to manage logs and view account logs
 {: #grant_permissions}

-In the {{site.data.keyword.Bluemix}}, you can assign a user one or more IAM roles.
+In the {{site.data.keyword.cloud_notm}}, you can assign a user one or more IAM roles.
 These roles define what tasks are enabled for that user to work with the {{site.data.keyword.loganalysisshort}} service.
 {:shortdesc}

 {{site.data.keyword.loganalysisfull_notm}} is deprecated.
-As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances, and all Lite plan instances are deleted.
+As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances.
 Existing premium plan instances are supported until 30 September 2019.
-To continue managing system and application logs in {{site.data.keyword.Bluemix_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
+To continue managing system and application logs in {{site.data.keyword.cloud_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
 {: deprecated}

 For example, you can grant a user the **operator** role to allow him to manage logs.
 If you just want a user to view account logs, then you can grant the user the **viewer** role.
 For more information, see [IAM roles](/docs/services/CloudLogAnalysis?topic=cloudloganalysis-security_ov#iam_roles).